networkx/networkx/doc/tutorial.rst

 Nodes
 -----

 The graph ``G`` can be grown in several ways.
-NetworkX includes many graph generator functions and facilities to read and write graphs in many formats.
+NetworkX includes many :doc:`graph generator functions <reference/generators>` and :doc:`facilities to read and write graphs in many formats <reference/readwrite/index>`.
 To get started though we'll look at simple manipulations.
 You can add one node at a time,